10up/ElasticPress/readme.txt

 * Usage of the `$return` parameter in `Feature\RelatedPosts::find_related()`.
 Props [@felipeelia](https://github.com/felipeelia) and [@altendorfme](https://github.com/altendorfme).
 * Link to API Functions under the Related Posts feature -> Learn more.
 Props [@felipeelia](https://github.com/felipeelia) and [@burhandodhy](https://github.com/burhandodhy).
 * Sync of WooCommerce Orders fields when WooCommerce and Protected Content features are enabled.
 Props [@felipeelia](https://github.com/felipeelia) and [@ecaron](https://github.com/ecaron).
 * An issue where selecting no features during install would just cause the install page to reload without any feedback.
-Props [@JakePT](https://github.com/JakePT).
+Props [@JakePT](https://github.com/JakePT) and [@tlovett1](https://github.com/tlovett1).
 * An issue where deselecting a feature during install would not stop that feature from being activated.
 Props [@JakePT](https://github.com/JakePT).
 * Add the missing text domain for the Related Posts block.
 Props [@burhandodhy](https://github.com/burhandodhy).
 * Console error when hitting enter on search inputs with autosuggest.
 Props [@burhandodhy](https://github.com/burhandodhy), [@felipeelia](https://github.com/felipeelia), and [@MarijnvSprundel](https://github.com/MarijnvSprundel).